yshristika/spoilerBlock/README.md

 ## Project make use of -
 - Wikipedia API
-- Flask to create web srver
+- Flask to create web server
 - Python for NLP processing
 - Javascript for creating extension
 - HTML for the pop-up on clicking the extension button.